Board of Governors

 District 9

-Attorney Michael DiPasquale, the founding partner at DiPasquale Moore, was raised in Kansas and went on to attend school at the University of San Diego in California, where he played football for four years.
-Shortly after earning his bachelor’s degree, he returned to Kansas to earn his Juris Doctorate and began working as a lawyer defending insurance companies and large corporations.
-After working on this side of several cases, Michael quickly realized he wanted to put his legal experience to good use by defending the rights of the wrongfully injured.
+Michael DiPasquale, the founding partner at DiPasquale Moore, was raised in Kansas and went on to attend school at the University of San Diego in California, where he played football for four years.
+Shortly after earning his bachelor’s degree, he returned to Kansas to earn his Juris Doctor and began working as a lawyer defending insurance companies and large corporations.
+After working on this side of several cases, he quickly realized he wanted to put his legal experience to good use by defending the rights of the wrongfully injured.

 Sechrist Duckers LLP